I’ve always been one to take the leap first.

 That’s where this site comes in.

-And I, like you I’m guessing, aren’t just striving for “acceptable.”
+And I, like you I’m guessing, aren’t just striving for “acceptable,” particularly in this area.

 I knew I had to get better in order to be better, so I’ve done everything possible over the past few years to achieve health from every tangible aspect, learn as much as I can about life and meaning, and aim for consistent, persistent growth.